 Curb Youth Symphony at Blair School of Music

-Chamber ensembles comprised of Nashville Symphony musicians presented school performances for nearly 700 students this fall, with more scheduled in the new year.
-Schools and after-school programs visited by our musicians for these performances include:
+Chamber ensembles comprised of Nashville Symphony musicians presented performances for nearly 1100 children and adults this fall, with more scheduled in the new year.
+Schools, after-school programs, and retirement homes visited by our musicians for these performances include:

 Our instrument petting zoos are a hands-on way to introduce young children to the instruments of the orchestra, and our department coordinates these events, which are largely presented by our amazing Nashville Symphony volunteers.
 Instrument petting zoos are held regularly throughout the community all through the year: at schools and after school programs, community concerts, and every Pied Piper concert of the season.
-This fall instrument petting zoos were held at Live on the Green music festival, the Tennessee Craft Fair, Fannie Battle Day Home, and the Inglewood and Bellevue branches of the Nashville Public Library – and here at Schermerhorn for our Peter & the Wolf and Holiday Spectacular Ann & Monroe Carell Family Trust Pied Piper Series concerts.
+This fall instrument petting zoos were held at Free Day of Music, Live on the Green music festival, the African American Cultural Alliance Street Festival, LEAF Night at Wright Middle Prep, St. Matthew Catholic School Pre-K, – and here at Schermerhorn for our Red, White & Blue and Family Holiday Spectacular & Sing-along Ann & Monroe Carell Family Trust Pied Piper Series concerts.

 Open Dress Rehearsals

-The Education & Community Engagement Department coordinates reservations for our Curb Open Dress Rehearsals, which are attended by thousands of students in grades 5-12, college and graduate students, and seniors (through our Lifelong Listeners program) every year.
-This fall’s programs featured Mozart & Tchaikovsky on November 4 and Rachmaninoff’s Rhapsody & Piano Concerto No. 4 on November 17.
-Our department will host four more Open Dress Rehearsals in February, March, and April.
+The Education & Community Engagement Department coordinates reservations for and hosts our Curb Open Dress Rehearsals, which are attended by thousands of students in grades 5-12, college and graduate students, and seniors (through our Lifelong Listeners program) every year.
+This fall’s programs featured Stravinsky’s Firebird on September 14 and Guerrero Conducts Mendelssohn on November 17.
+This season we will host three more Open Dress Rehearsals- one each in February, March, and April.

 Pied Piper concerts